heisand/NWN/README.md

 *someGraph = g.parse("some.rdf")*

-*for subject, predicate object in someGraph:*
+*for subject, predicate, object in someGraph:*
   *#do something*

 *someGraph.add((subject, predicate, object))*